Alvin Patrimonio: Personal life

-Patrimonio currently lives in Cainta, Rizal, together with his wife, makeup artist Cindy Conwi, and their four children Angelo, Christine (nicknamed "Tin"), Clarice and Asher.
+Patrimonio currently lives in Cainta, Rizal, together with his wife, makeup artist Cindy Conwi, and their four children Angelo, Christine, Clarice and Asher.
 Angelo embarked on a career in local showbiz, but put it on hold to be able to finish his culinary arts degree at the College of Saint Benilde in Manila.

+Alvin Patrimonio married his wife in 1989.

 Christine, who both played with Clarice, for the NU Bulldogs Tennis Team in the UAAP is making her name in the local women's tennis circuit and is also looking into having a showbiz career.
 She was one of the former housemates of Pinoy Big Brother: Unlimited.
 She is a commercial model and her Creamsilk TVC was shown in April 2011.

 Clarice on the other hand has 2 international championships in tennis.
 She is currently ranked 130th in the world of Juniors Tennis and turned professional in 2012.
 She won the women's division title in the recently concluded 34th PCA Open Tennis Championship last September 2015, also she took part in the National Team for Tennis in the 2015 SEA Games for Women's Singles category but did not advance through the semifinals.

 Patrimonio has one grandson from Clarice, with her partner Ateneo de Manila University Blue Eagle center Jobe Nkemakolam.